GrapesJS/grapesjs/docs/modules/Pages.md

 Worth noting the previous keys are `style` and `components`, where in pages you should use `styles` and `component`.
 :::

-As you might guess, this is how initializing the editor with multiple pages would look like
+As you might guess, this is how initializing the editor with multiple pages would look like:

 ```js
 const editor = grapesjs.init({